-(e) Property, plant and equipment ("PP& E")
+(e) Property, plant and equipment ("PP&E")

-Items of property, plant and equipment used in rate-regulated activities and acquired prior to January 1, 2014 are measured at deemed cost established on the transition date, or, where the item is transferred from customers, its fair value, less accumulated depreciation and accumulated impairment losses.
+Items of property, plant and equipment used in rate-regulated activities and acquired prior to January 1, 2014 are measured at deemed cost, or, where the item is transferred from customers, its fair value, less accumulated depreciation and accumulated impairment losses.
 All other items of PP&E are measured at cost, or, where the item is contributed by customers, its fair value, less accumulated depreciation.